 Full name details

-Employers with new workers on their staff need various documents to get them on payrolls.
-Employees have to provide various details to enable employers to place them in the correct tax codes and declare them to the HMRC.
+Employers with new workers or looking to employee staff need various documents to get them on payrolls.
+Employees must provide various details to enable employers to place them in the correct tax codes and declare them to the HMRC.

-The PAYE starter checklist is one of the forms that employees need to submit.
+The PAYE starter checklist is one form that employees must submit.
 It is tailored for workers who start with a new employer but don’t have a P45.

 In 2023, the starter checklist for PAYE replaced the P46.

-New employees without a P45 have to fill this form to join the payroll.
-This simple guide highlights some of the fundamentals of taking on a new employee.
+New employees without a P45 must fill out this form to join the payroll.
+This simple guide highlights some fundamentals of taking on a new employee.